devops329/devops/instruction/statusReporting/statusReporting.md

 # Status reporting

+🔑 **Key points**

+- Status pages for applications are standard practice.
+- Review status page examples in order to get familiar with what they provide.

+---

 When your customers have the perspective that your application is unstable or that your company doesn't care about stability, they will quickly find an alternative in your competitors' offering.
 As a software engineer who cares about quality, you can take several different approaches to maintain customer trust:

 1. **Reduce the likelihood of bugs**: Focus on good software design principles.
 Isolate or remove problematic functionality.
 Keep the system simple.